-The Pikoo project area hosts additional kimberlite targets and numerous anomalous KIM samples that require further follow up work and target definition.
-In July 2014, the Pikoo joint venture completed a till sampling program designed to identify and better define additional KIM trains within the project.
+In July 2014, the Pikoo joint venture completed a till sampling program designed to identify and better define additional kimberlite indicator mineral ("KIM") trains within the project.
 A total of 441 till samples were collected over a 4 week program.
-Preliminary, visual picking results have been received for approximately half of the samples and new, discrete KIM trains have been defined from these data.
-Considering the initial results from the June sampling program, a follow up till sampling program is underway to better define the new KIM trains and prepare targets for drill testing as part of a winter 2015 drilling program.
-Including this follow up sampling program, the 2014 Pikoo project expenditures are estimated at \$1,100,000 including sample processing costs and contingencies, of which the Company's portion is approximately \$880,000.
+Preliminary, visual picking results have been received for these samples and new, discrete KIM trains have been defined.
+A follow up till sampling program was completed during September 2014 to better define the new KIM trains and prepare targets for drill testing as part of a winter 2015 drilling program.
+Including this follow up sampling program, the calendar 2014 Pikoo project expenditures are estimated at \$1,100,000 including sample processing costs and contingencies, of which the Company's portion is approximately \$880,000.